Concepts¶

 Each step in plain prose:

 - Resolve GVR.
-Parse
+Combine

 - Fetch the source via the dynamic client using the resolved GVR.